bridge-core/docs/docs/extensions/scripts/tab-actions.md

 ### addTabActions

-the addTabActions function adds the default tab actions for the specific file tab.
+The addTabActions function adds the default tab actions for the specific file tab.

 - Signature: `addTabActions(tab: any)`
 - Returns: `Promise<void>`